Dash Point Trail

 DASH POINT STATE PARK, FEDERAL WAY, WA:

-This morning, I found myself at Dash Point Trail, sticking to urban hikes as floods continue to impact much of Western Washington.
-It was just before sunrise, and the world was cloaked in a hushed stillness that felt sacred during hustle and bustle of the holiday season.
-The air was cool, infused with the earthy scent of damp leaves, while the overcast sky hinted at rain.
-As I embarked on my 6-mile hike, anticipation built as each step echoed a familiar rhythm that intertwined with whispers of the past.
-Nostalgia washed over me as I crossed the parking lot, memories of joyful outings flooding my mind.
-Today’s journey was to be a tapestry of reflection, where nature’s twists and turns mirrored the intricacies of life itself.
-With every arching branch and fallen tree, I felt embraced by a sense of belonging, eager to unpack the lessons hidden within the landscape.
-As I walked, I carried a “trail-thought” to ponder, allowing the beauty around me to deepen my connection to both the present moment and cherished memories.
+This morning, I found myself at Dash Point, sticking to urban trails as floods continue to impact much of Western Washington.
+It was just before sunrise, and the woods were quiet during the rush of the holidays.
+The air was cool with the smell of damp leaves, and the overcast sky threatened rain.
+Crossing the parking lot, memories of past outings came back.
+Today’s walk was for reflection, where the trail mirrored the complications of the last few weeks.
+With every fallen tree, I felt a sense of belonging, ready to consider what the landscape had to show me.
+As I walked, I carried a thought to ponder, letting the quiet sharpen my connection to the present and to old memories.

-As I travelled deeper into the woods, the rain began to fall softly, not so different than the tears I’ve recently learned to embrace.
-Each drop was a reminder of vulnerability, an invitation to explore the depths of my emotions and the narratives that shape my life.
-The absence of Kelly continues to leave an undeniable void, magnified by holiday traditions and rituals we cherished, forcing me to reconstruct what love and connection mean in her absence.
-Heartfelt films have provided refuge during this period of reflection, acting as a mirror for my own grief, healing, and hope.
-Navigating the trail, I pondered whether leaning on these stories might stall my growth or offer vital insights.
-The paradox of love—how it expands rather than contracts—gave me pause.
-Amidst the sorrow, I recognize that love still flourishes in myriad forms, reminding me that while the path ahead may be challenging and lonely at times, it is also rich with promise and potential for new connections.
+As I walked further into the woods, rain began to fall softly, matching the tears I have recently allowed myself to feel.
+Each drop felt like a reminder of vulnerability, an invitation to examine the stories that shape my life.
+The absence of Kelly leaves a void, magnified by the holiday traditions we shared, forcing me to reconstruct what love and connection mean now.
+Heartfelt films have provided a quiet refuge lately, acting as a mirror for grief and hope.
+Navigating the trail, I wondered whether leaning on these stories stalls my growth or offers insight.
+The paradox of love—how it expands rather than contracts—made me pause.
+Amidst the sorrow, love remains in many forms, reminding me that while the path ahead is lonely right now, it holds a quiet promise.

 The Journey…

-I arrived at Dash Point Trail just before sunrise, the air cool and filled with the earthy scent of damp leaves.
-The overcast sky hinted at rain, but the soft glow of dawn peeked through as I first made my way down to the beach.
-With each step, I felt the anticipation of the ~6.5-mile hike ahead.
-The familiar path wound through the trees, each arching branch creating a whimsical canopy overhead.
-I could see the remnants of winter—bare branches stretching toward the gray sky, waiting for spring’s vibrant return.
-Crossing the parking lot to the trailhead, I was struck by nostalgia, memories of past hikes flooding my mind.
-It was going to be a wet adventure, but I welcomed the soothing rhythm of raindrops tapping against the leaves, ready to embrace whatever the trail had in store.
+I arrived at Dash Point just before sunrise, the air cool and thick with the scent of wet earth.
+The sky was gray, but a soft dawn showed through as I walked down to the beach.
+I felt the anticipation of the six to seven mile hike ahead.
+The familiar path wound through the trees, branches creating a canopy overhead.
+I could see the remnants of winter, bare branches waiting for spring.
+Crossing to the trailhead, I felt the nostalgia of past hikes.
+It was going to be a wet morning, but I welcomed the steady rhythm of rain against the leaves, ready for whatever the trail had ahead.

-The trail welcomed me, its contours igniting a sense of belonging.
-As I walked, I noticed the aftermath of the atmospheric river and strong winds; fallen trees lay across the path like nature’s obstacles.
-Yet, amidst this chaos, the sound of rushing water filled the air—an unexpected melody, from recent rainfall, that accompanied my footsteps.
-It was soothing, a reminder that beauty often emerges from unfavorable conditions.
-Memories intertwined with the present as I passed a hollowed log that once served as a slide for youth soccer teams I had coached.
-My heart swelled, thinking of their joyful banter, and I couldn’t help but smile at how those moments, though distant, still lit up my heart.
-This hike felt like a conversation with my past, each step an echo of joy.
+The trail felt familiar, its contours bringing a sense of belonging.
+I noticed the aftermath of the recent storms; fallen trees lay across the path.
+Yet, amidst the clutter, the sound of rushing water filled the forest from the recent heavy rain.
+It was a calming sound, a reminder of what emerges from a storm.
+Memories mixed with the present as I passed a hollowed log that once served as a slide for youth soccer teams I coached years ago.
+I smiled thinking of their shouting, and how those distant moments still stay with me.
+This hike felt like a quiet conversation with the past.

 Gratitude…